wizonesolutions/todoist-sorter/README.md

 # Todoist Sorter - put tasks into projects with `##`

 [Todoist](https://todoist.com) has a problem.
-There are no good keyboard shortcut to move tasks into projects at editing time.
+There are no good keyboard shortcuts to move tasks into projects at editing time.
 You have to use the mouse, and it breaks your train of thought if you process your tasks GTD style.